ghoulmann/manifesto-anthology/source/preface.rst

 * Coleman, E. Gabriella.
 2010. *The Hacker Conference: A Ritual Condensation and Celebration of a Lifeworld*.
 Anthropological Quarterly.
 83(1):47-72

-* 2012a Our Weirdness is Free: The logic of Anonymous: Online Army, Agent of Chaos, and Seeker of Justice.
+* 2012a "Our Weirdness is Free: The logic of Anonymous: Online Army, Agent of Chaos, and Seeker of Justice."
 Triple Canopy http://canopycanopycanopy.com/15/our_weirdness_is_free

 * 2012b "Phreaks, Hackers, and Trolls and the Politics of Transgression and Spectacle."
-In *The Social Media Reader.
+In *The Social Media Reader*.
 Michael Mandiberg, ed.
 New York: NYU Press

-* 2012c Coding Freedom: The Ethics and Aesthetics of Hacking.
+* 2012c *Coding Freedom: The Ethics and Aesthetics of Hacking*.
 Princeton: Princeton University Press.

 * Coleman, Gabriella and Golub Alex 2008 "Hacker Practice: Moral Genres and the Cultural Articulation of Liberalism.”
 Anthropological Theory, Vol. 8, No. 3, 255-277.